soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul2/M2E1_Methoden-Workflows_en.md

 ---

-## Methods for developing ontologies
+## Methods and workflows of semantic modeling

 The development of a domain ontology typically follows a methodological, multi-stage, and iterative approach.